isomerpages/moe-chijsngpri/_infohub/Bus Services.md

 </tr>
 </tbody>
 </table>

+NEW SCHOOL BUS FARE (WITH EFFECT FROM 1 JAN 2026):

+A.	Not to Exceed Price for sending students from their Drop-off Address, Pickup Address or Common Location (as the case may be) to School and vice versa
+[expected arrival time at school from 6.45am to 7.00am and expected departure time from school from 1.40pm to 1.50pm].

+Distance Range Category	Up to 15-seaters	&gt;15-seaters
+	1-way	2-way	1-way	2-way
+Up to 2km	$160	$190	$150	$180
+&gt;2 – 4km	$200	$240	$190	$230
+&gt;4 – 6km	$240	$260	$230	$250

+B.	Not to Exceed Price for After School Services [expected departure from school by 4.20pm].

+Distance Range Category	Up to 15-seaters
+(please indicate the Not to Exceed Price based on per trip)	&gt;15-seaters (please indicate the Not to Exceed Price based on per trip) Up to 2km	$7	$6
+&gt;2 – 4km	$8	$7
+&gt;4 – 6km	$10	$10

+Please submit the Request for Services form CHIJ St. Nicholas Girls' School Request for School Bus Services to the School Bus Operator latest by 20 Dec 2025.

 <h4><strong>Note</strong></h4>
 <p>Monday and Thursday</p>
 <p style="padding-left: 40px;">- Normal school hours; dismissal at 1.40pm or late trip home at 4pm.<br>- Class level Supplementary or Enrichment lessons will be scheduled on these days.</p>